 The overall impression of grave gifts for children around 500 and in the 5th cent. is that they constituted a complex symbolic expression of the growing child from its earliest years and onwards.
-For, as shown in Tables 7-8, the more lekythoi and terracottas and "various objects" in relation to small bowls with lid and vases for drinking and eating, the older the child.
-A closer analysis of the grave gifts can give us further information of the "message" which was expressed.
+For, as shown in Tables 7-8, the more lekythoi and terracottas and "various objects" in relation to small bowls with lid and vases for drinking

 Vases for drinking and eating were in the majority in burials of age group 1 (Table 7).
 The repertoire of vases within this category was already around 500 very extensive, and in the rest of the 5th cent. it corresponded narrowly to that of adults (Appendices 4-5).
-It cannot suffice simply to consider this category as representing provisions of food and drink in the afterlife, i.a. for the obvious reason that babies younger than one year cannot use any of the shapes in this group.
+143 It cannot suffice simply to consider this category as representing provisions of food and drink in the afterlife, i.a. for the obvious reason that babies younger than one year cannot use any of the shapes in this group.
 It is much more likely that the vases for drinking and eating referred to aspects of adult life which the infant never experienced.

-With the appearance of "special childvases" around 510 (compare Appendix 4), infancy and childhood up to the age of around 3 or 4, perhaps 5 or 6 years (age groups 1 and 2), was clearly expressed.
+With the appearance of "special child-vases" around 510 (compare Appendix 4), infancy and childhood up to the age of around 3 or 4, perhaps 5 or 6 years (age groups 1 and 2), was clearly expressed.
 By

-All vase shapes have been categorized according to the function in daily life to which they refer and which they symbolize, regardless of size (if full size, small or miniature).
+NOTE 143 All vase shapes have been categorized according to the function in daily life to which they refer and which they symbolize, regardless of size (if full size, small or miniature).